 CFR21 Part 11 General Concepts

-The aim of the CFR21 Part 11 regulations, written up by the FDA (Food & Drug Administration), is to obtain a legal equivalence between electronic documents (digital records and electronic signatures) and traditional paper documents.
+The aim of the CFR21 Part 11 regulations has been drawn up by the FDA (Food & Drug Administration) to obtain a legal equivalence between electronic documents (digital records and electronic signatures) and traditional paper documents.
 This has evolved due to the increasingly frequent use of automatic systems in managing production processes in systems that operate under FDA approval.
-In order that automation and control systems are realised in conformance with the CFR21 Part 11 regulations it is necessary that all recorded data is made referable to the operator in charge (Electronic signature), furthermore certain regulations regarding any precautions must be adapted to safeguard against forgery and mishandling of electronically recorded data, or to allow easy identification of any misuses, whether intentionally or unintentionally, of electronic devices which generate electronic records.
+In order that automation and control systems are realised in conformance with the CFR21 Part 11 regulations, it is necessary that all recorded data is made referable to the operator in charge (Electronic signature).
+Furthermore, certain regulations regarding any precautions that need implementing must be adapted to safeguard against the forgery and mishandling of electronically recorded data, or to allow easy identification of any misuses, whether intentionally or unintentionally, of the electronic devices which generate electronic records.
 Many pharmaceutical industries have especially benefited from using electronic records where untold amounts of paper documentation, archived over many years of research, has been transferred into electronic records which not only has reduced space but also precious time in acquiring and reviewing important information before releasing medicine on the market for sale.

-It is absolutely crucial that these types of industries have the devices with the right protection mechanisms to safeguard against any intentional or unintentional data errors in electronic format.
+It is absolutely essential that these types of industries have the devices with the right protection mechanisms to safeguard against any intentional or unintentional data errors in electronic format.

 General Concepts for supporting these regulations

-The concepts described below define how to use Movicon to develop applied projects with compatibility with the act and its regulations discussed in this document.
+The concepts described below define how to use Movicon to develop applied projects with FDA compatibility with the CFR21 Part 11 act and its regulations discussed in this document.

-A list of the main concepts has been put together by Emerson to give a clearer picture on the indications explained henceforth and which are based on the understanding that it remains the user's responsibility to ensure that the application, developed with Movicon, is compliant with these requirements.
+A list of the main concepts has been put together by Emerson to give a clearer picture on the indications as explained henceforth and which are based on the understanding that it remains the user's responsibility to ensure that the application they developed with Movicon is compliant with these requirements.

 Security